 Tip 3: Bake it with water

 After you’ve gutted your squash, lay it cut side down on a high rimmed baking sheet and add about 1/4 to 1/2 cup water into the pan.
 This will steam it and soften the squash quicker, reducing your baking time.

 That is the end of the tips.
-Proceed to the recipes photos where we add ONLY THREE INGREDIENTS to make an amazing, 5 star quality recipe that is super instagram worthy.
+Proceed to the photos of the recipe where we add ONLY THREE INGREDIENTS to make an amazing, 5-star quality recipe that is super Instagram worthy.

 SIKE!
 One more tip

 Bonus Tip: Serve it with Sauce A la Carte

 Skip adding the sauces and cheese and serve them on the side.
 I have an oil and italian herb blend shown here but options include Marinara, Pesto, Sundried Tomato Bruschetta or Garlic Herb Butter.

 Everyone can portion out their pasta and top it with whatever the heck they like!